edwardsnjd/minimal-mcp-server/README.md

 Only supports `stdio`.

+Do not use this for anything important.
+This is an educational toy.

 ## Tools

 The plan is to keep this server minimal by exposing only a small number of relatively safe tools: